 Below: 1st photo - The plant has many clusters of flower heads at the tops of stems.
 2nd photo - Leaves are of various shapes, usually linear with toothed edges, one main vein, resinous glands and stem leaves (3rd photo) clasp the smooth angled stem.

 Notes: Curlycup Gumweed was present in Glenwood Park, which surrounded the Garden, but was not present in the Garden, so Eloise Butler transplanted some from Glenwood Park to the Garden on June 15, 1910 and again on Sept.
 25, 1913 she brought in plants from 4748 Chicago Ave., Minneapolis (this is the address where, at this time period, she roomed with a friend).
-One additional plant was added on June 25, 1914.
+One additional plant was added on June 25, 1914 and in 1922.
 Martha Crone noted it in bloom in 1938 and it was still present in the Garden at the time of her 1951 Garden Census, but was gone by the time of the 1986 census.

 Uses: Curly-cup Gumweed is unpalatable to browsing mammals due to the presence of tannins, oils, resins and alkaloids.
 However for human medicinal use, the plant has been found useful in the first part of the 20th century.
 Moore (Ref. #30) states that the parts used included the buds and flowering heads when first in bloom and the leaves before flowering.
 The dried leaves will make a tea for bronchitis or as an expectorant.
 The tea is aromatic but bitter.
 Dried flowers are used for a tincture to treat bladder infections.
 The gummy buds and flowers can be chewed as chewing gum.
 Hutchins (Ref.#12) reports that Native Americans in the Rocky Mountain area used extracts of the plant as an antidote for poison oak and poison ivy.
 The plant is no longer listed in U.S. Pharmacopoeia.